SDPTeam15/PolyEvents/summaries/sprint1.md

 ## Mathieu

+I implemented the UI for the mainActivity.
+It is composed of a Navigation bar used to switch the active fragment and a search bar which will be implemented in the future.

+The estimated time for the task was way to short.
+I spent the estimated time spent to search how to implement a navigation bar and the search button and then about the same time to implement and test.

+Next time, I will take into account the search time, even if it may be a lot easier than I think it is.
+So that I have time to take another task or review more code from pull request.

 ## Robin

 I implemented an adapter from the Firebase class by Google.
 This adapter will be used to support the concept of user in the rest of the application, for example for permissions.